 Write an opening paragraph to frame the conversation.
 Make it welcoming to people who hold differing beliefs.
 (Our conversation materials are reviewed by a diverse group of partners with the intent to have the paragraph be clear and free of red flags that might put off readers you would like to welcome.)

-Keep the questions for rounds 1 and 2 the same.
+Keep the questions for round 1 the same.
 These questions help us get to acquainted with one another and discover our common humanity.

 - Work with your cohost to come up with several questions that satisfy you both;

 - Be curious.
 What would you ask if you didn’t have an opinion or position?

 - Examine what your own position is on the topic.
 Notice if you are framing questions that favor your viewpoint or disallow other viewpoints.

 - How did you develop your own perspective?
 What question would bring that out?

 - Beware of including trigger words in your questions, like climate change, anti-___, rights and control.

 Keep the questions for round 3 the same.
 They are designed to allow you and your guests to appreciate each other and declare any future action.